cloudinary/CloudinaryDotNet/README.md

 1. Open cloudinary.sln in visual studio 2015 or 2017.
 2. Run "build" in debug or release mode.
-3. Once done, corresponding dll files: CloudinaryDotNet.dll – for .net classic projects, Coudinary.NetCoreShared.dll – for .net core projects will appear in “bin” folders.
+3. Once done, corresponding dll files: CloudinaryDotNet.dll – for .net classic projects, Cloudinary.NetCoreShared.dll – for .net core projects will appear in “bin” folders.
 4. Then you can add corresponding dll file as reference in you project in solution - add refference menu.

 ## Try it right away